Today marks the end of the 12 week ‘Form’ process at Entrepreneur First Berlin, and what an amazing & intense 3 months it’s been.

 So onto the A-Z — grab a coffee and maybe a paracetamol for the aggressive GIFs.

 A: Action List

-The speed at which you move through the ‘action list’ at Ef is used as a measure for a good team.
-However, it’s fair to say I got bogged down in the question of ‘What makes you the perfect team to do this’ opposed to finding an acute customer problem that we could solve using technology.
+The speed at which you move through the ‘action list’ at EF is used as a measure for a good team.
+However, it’s fair to say I got bogged down in the question of ‘what makes you the perfect team to do this?’ as opposed to finding an acute customer problem that we could solve using technology.

 The temptation is to focus on what looks good on paper, opposed to building a business that you believe in.

 It’s also all too easy to retrofit a customer problem to the idea, especially in the EF pressure cooker.
 Investors can quickly smell if the problem you are solving is not a true HOFP — ‘a hair on fire problem’.

 A HOFP is a problem so big that if your hair was on fire you would use a brick to put it out, in lack of other less painful solutions.
 You’re encouraged to find that customer problem alongside what ‘brick’ they are currently using to put it out.

 If I were to join another EF cohort I would be careful to come into the process with a set of problem areas I wanted to work on and not pre-formed business ideas.

 It’s been great to get back into the field and get stuck into some user testing.
 This has always been my favourite part of being a PM — talking to customers.
 Over the 12 weeks I worked on 6 ideas and conducted a range of user tests, interviews and experiments to explore a variety of customer problems.

 I’ve had multiple opportunities to flex new user research methods and explore interesting user groups.
 From interviewing the elderly to understand the complex nature of loneliness (thanks to everyone who donated their parents or elderly relatives) to millenials who struggle to save for their retirement.